 That led to the second delay of FICO 08 in July 2008, when, Dornhelm says, Fair Isaac scientists found a method to prevent “credit repair piggybacking” while still permitting legitimate use of authorized user accounts.
 Although its introduction caused FICO 08 to again be delayed by several months, “this solution supports lenders’ compliance with federal regulations without adding new requirements for lenders to adopt the new score, to the relief of both major lenders and banking regulators,” he says.

 Complicating things somewhat is the fact that the three major credit bureaus, who once relied on FICO to help create credit scores, launched a competitive scoring product known as VantageScore in March 2006.
 In response, FICO sued the credit bureaus, filing an antitrust lawsuit in October 2006.
-The suit against Equifax was dropped in June 2008, according to an Associated Press report.
+The suit against Equifax was dropped in June 2008.
 At that time, the companies said they were working on the FICO 08 model for Equifax customers.
 Despite having one fewer target, Fair Isaac said it planned to continue to pursue the suit.

 No major surprises